RonanMarrinan/latin101portfolio/translation3.md

 Please translate the passage into idiomatic English.

-Erechtheus, son of Pandīonis, has four sons.
+Erechtheus, the son of Pandīonis, had four daughters.

-At that time, Eumolpus, son of Neptūnī, came attacking towards Athēnās, but the battle was won by him.
+At that time, Eumolpus, son of Neptūnī, came to attack Athēns, but he was defeated.

-Neptūnus, angry because his son was killed by Erechtheus, they called for the sacrifice of the daughter of Erechtheus
+Neptūnus, angry because his son was killed by Erechtheus, said "a daughter of Erechtheus must be sacrificed."

-The daughter of Erechtheus

-Say/call/tell (perfect)

-Sacrifice (perfect, passive)